 Fixed income securities are investments issued by an agency of the U.S. government, but can also be issued by a private firm.

-4. U.S. Savings Bonds & Corporate Bonds
+4. U.S. Savings Bonds and Corporate Bonds

 Bonds are a classic fixed income security.
-When you buy a U.S. savings bond or corporate bond, you’re lending money to a government or business in exchange for interest payments.
+When you buy a U.S. savings bond or corporate bond, you're lending money to a government or business in exchange for interest payments.
+Governments issue bonds to raise money for projects and operations, and the same is true for corporations that issue bonds.

 5. Mortgage-Backed Securities

 Unlike other bonds, which pay the principal at the end of the bond term, mortgage-backed securities pay out interest and principal to investors monthly.
+They're essentially pools of home loans bundled together and sold to investors.
+When homeowners make their mortgage payments, that money flows through to you as the investor.

 Actively Managed Funds